 Management believes there is potential for further discoveries and concomitant possibility for value creation at its gold properties in the Klondike District, Yukon.
-Exploration in 2015 through 2017 has identified gold mineralization in outcrop and drilling throughout the 55 km length of the Klondike District that indicates the area has considerable exploration potential that warrants further testing.
+Exploration in 2015 through 2018 has identified gold mineralization in outcrop and drilling through the 55 km length of the Klondike District that indicates the area has considerable exploration potential that warrants further testing.
+Exploration discoveries to date at Lone Star, Nugget, and Gold Run can be shown to be the local source of alluvial gold mined from individual creeks.

 Our conviction in continued well-planned, efficient exploration remains unchanged, however management recognizes the need to safeguard the Company's treasury and advance our programs in measured steps.
-The Company completed spending approximately \$2.5 million for the 2017 work program, which has shown promising results from drilling as well as prospecting and other surveying through the entirety of the Company's extensive property.
-The Company has identified an orogenic gold model with similarities to the nearby Coffee Gold deposit that guides exploration and predicts the Klondike District has significant potential for future discovery of gold mineralization.
-The recent and continued results from Lone Star drilling have, in the opinion of Company's management, upgraded the potential of the Klondike District properties to host significant in situ gold mineralization.
-A minimum budget of \$2.5 million has been authorized for 2018 exploration.
-Additional funding may be required.
+The Company completed spending approximately \$3.1 million for the 2018 work program, which has shown promising results from drilling as well as prospecting and other surveying through the entirety of the Company's extensive property.
+The Company has identified an orogenic gold model with similarities to both the nearby Coffee Gold deposit and Golden Saddle mineral resource that guides exploration and predicts the Klondike District has significant potential for future discovery of gold mineralization.
+The recent and continued results from Lone Star and Nugget drilling have, in the opinion of Company's management, upgraded the potential of the Klondike District properties to host significant in situ gold mineralization.